cpressey/Nested-Modal-Transducers/README.md

 *   Haskell: [NestedModalTransducers.hs](NestedModalTransducers.hs)
 *   Scheme: [nested-modal-transducers.scm](nested-modal-transducers.scm)

-Note: this repository contains only a description of the theoretical framework.
+Note that this repository contains only a description of the theoretical framework.
 Applications of the framework, should they ever come to pass, will be listed in the [Related resources](#related-resources) section below.